suetarazi/Tic-Tac-Toe/README.md

 ------------------------------

 ## Description
-This is a C# console application that will ask a user to input and play tic
+This is a C# console application that will ask a user to input and play tic tac toe.
+This console version of the classic game involves two players, one assigned X's and the other is O's.
+The players input their names and then take turns selecting from one of 9 spaces on the board.
+The goal of the game is to get 3 X's or O's in a row.
+Behind the scenes, the game keeps track of the players turns, checks to see if a desired space is already taken on the game board, checks for a winner (and returns one if found), and stops if the game board is full (after 9 turns) and a winner has not yet been reached.

 ------------------------------